GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 Existing interception scripts can be customized and extended, or new scripts can be written to support unique business requirements for authentication.
 For example, a custom script could be written to implement extra authentication steps based on contextual information such as fraud scores, location, or browser profiling.

-Follow the [custom authentication script tutorial](./customauthn.md) to better understand the process of writing your own interception scripts.
+Follow the [custom authentication script tutorial](./customauthn.md) to better understand how interception scripts work.

 !!!
 Note
     All pre-written authentication scripts can be viewed in the [oxAuth integration folder on GitHub](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations).